Medication Search: Orencia

 Each vial of sterile powder contains 250 mg of abatacept.
 Nonmedicinal ingredients: maltose, sodium chloride, and sodium phosphate monobasic.

 The recommended dose of abatacept varies according to body weight.

-When abatacept is given as an intravenous injection, most adults will receive between 2 and 4 vials per infusion.
-Children may receive fewer vials of abatacept per infusion, depending on their weight.
+Abatacept can be given as an intravenous (into a vein) infusion or a subcutaneous (under the skin) injection.
+For intravenous infusions, the dose is based on body weight.
 The appropriate dose is usually given once every 2 weeks for the first 3 doses, and once every 4 weeks after that.
-Intravenous injections take approximately 30 minutes and are given by a health care professional, usually in a clinical setting such as a hospital clinic.
+Intravenous infusions take approximately 30 minutes and are given by a health care professional, usually in a clinical setting such as a hospital clinic.
 When abatacept is used to prevent GVHD, 4 doses are given by intravenous infusion on specific days relative to the cell transplant date.